liferay-brim/my-crud/README.md

 	5) Check/replace the port of your node server on the line one of './frontend/main.js' with your selected port.

-	6) Test your full project accessing http://localhost/ on your browser.
+d) Test your full project accessing http://localhost/ on your browser.

-d) Don't forget to commit and push your project into your forked repository.
+e) Don't forget to commit and push your project into your forked repository.

 ----------------------------------------------------------------